makma/fingerprintjs.com/content/case-study/credit-card-fraud.md

   subLabel: Case Study
   subTitle: How an online grocery delivery service prevented credit card fraud
     with FingerprintJS Pro
-  markdown__Content: A grocery delivery service needed to prevent stolen credit
+  content: A grocery delivery service needed to prevent stolen credit
     cards from being used by new accounts without impacting legitimate users.
     FingerprintJS Pro’s accurate browser identifier increased fraud identification accuracy compared to their existing anti-fraud technology,